ZhenkaiShou/alembic/_posts/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 <!-- more -->

 <a name="fig-1"></a>
-{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/gameplay.gif" caption="**Fig. 1** An agent plays Breakout with pure curiosity." width="40%" %}
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/gameplay.gif" caption="<b>Fig. 1</b> An agent plays Breakout with pure curiosity." width="40%" %}

 ## Contents
 - [What is Curiosity?](#what-is-curiosity)